mp3il/bluesnap-ios/README.md

     open class func createSandboxTestTokenWithShopperId(shopperId: Int?, completion: @escaping (BSToken?, BSErrors?) -> Void)

 ## Handling token expiration
-To handle token expiration, supply the `BlueSnapSDK` class with a function for it to call when the token expires.
+To handle token expiration, supply the `BlueSnapSDK` class with a function for it to call when the token expires (as part of the initBluesnap function call).

 Your callback function should have the following signature.
 In the demo app, this function is called `generateAndSetBsToken`.